E-commerce Store Branding – A Step-by-Step Guide

 In fact, even the simplest of logos has often been created on the back of extensive deliberations.

-The website that you build will have a profound impact on the way that your brand is perceived.
+The website that you build will have a profound impact on the way that your e-commerce store branding is perceived.

 Your logo should be front and centre of your website, and visible throughout, while making sure to be unobtrusive to any users browsing your page.